 Guide to Orinda Theatre Square with Kids

 Next stop, Orinda Theatre Square– the hub of this small city offers a variety of stores restaurants, yummy treats, coffee, and entertainment.
+Toddlers will want to ride the mini train in front of ACE Hardware.

 Dining: Almost every restaurant in the square has outdoor patio seating.
 Take your pick from Mediterranean food, burgers (plus beer and live music), Mexican food, and lots more.
 Our favorite pick is Kibi’s Cafe— a tasty spot for Vietnamese sandwiches and pho.
 Do a quick walk-through to see what suits you.